Quazatron: Reception

 Your Sinclair reviewed the game in issue 6, awarding 9 out of 10, with reviewer Phil South highlighting the original scenario and combination of strategy and action.
 CRASH was similarly impressed, awarding 94% in issue 29 and highlighting the graphics, sound effects, playability and addictiveness.
 Sinclair User awarded the game a 'Sinclair User Classic' award in their May 1986 issue.
 In their issue 51 retrospective, CRASH concluded that Quazatron was a successful fusion of arcade action and strategy, superior to the original Paradroid.

 One common criticism was with the game's "slow and jerky" screen scrolling, despite Hewson claiming that problem would be fixed by the game's release.

 The ZX Spectrum version was voted number 19 in the Your Sinclair Readers' Top 100 Games of All Time.

 Legacy

 Quazatron was followed by a 1988 sequel, Magnetron.

-The same game concept can be seen in Ranarama (1987), a game from the same author that appeared between Quazatron and Magnetron.
+A similar power-up game mechanic was used in Ranarama (1987), a game from the same author that appeared between Quazatron and Magnetron.

 Quazatron has also provided inspiration for several PC remakes.